 F. Traffic, Access and Pedestrian Connectivity:

-Open space and sidewalks shall be provided per the Preliminary Development Plan.
+Open space and sidewalks shall be provided per the Final Development Plan.

 Stakes/Posts shall be provided between the lots and shared use path to show the limits of the single family lots and open space.
 Detailed plan shall be provided at time of Final Development Plan.